ericrochow/website/content/lxd_networking.md

 This means that if a container is using the hosts physical enp3s0 as a macvlan parent, the container will be limited in the ways in which the container can interact with the host; you will need a second physical interface up and running.
 * Containers attached to a physical interface using macvlan share the fate of that interface.
 If there are 10 containers on a host all using the same parent interface and that interface goes down, the entire bridge goes down.
 You may expect that inter-container traffic to continue uninterupted, but that bridging is performed by hairpinning traffic through the physical interface.
 Kind of hard to do when the interface is down!

+### Bridging with openvswitch

+Another option to provide host bridging is openvswitch. openvswitch is a virtual switch that comes with a whole host of nerd knobs you can tweak to your heart's content.
+You can even go buck wild by attaching vswitches from multiple hosts to an SDN controller (read: openflow).
+For this sake of brevity we will stick to creating a bridge and adding our container to the bridge tagged for a specified vlan.

+#### Configuration

+    root@host# ovs-vsctl add-br ctr-bridge
+    root@host# ovs-vsctl add-port ctr-bridge enp4s0f1
+    root@host# ovs-vsctl add-br vlan409 ctr-bridge 409
+    root@host# lxc config device override app1 eth0 parent=vlan409

+#### Explanation

+Here we've created a bridge called `ctr-bridge` and assigned host interface `enp4s0f1` to the bridge.
+Next we've created a dummy bridge called `vlan409` that is tied to the parent bridge `ctr-bridge` and is tagged for, you guessed it, vlan 409.
+By attaching `enp4s0f1` to the parent bridge, it will act as a VLAN trunk as 802.1q behavior is the default in ovs vsiwtches.
+Any other devices also connected to the `vlan409` bridge will also be tagged as vlan 409.

 ## Tunnelling